xunguan/xunguan.github.io/_pages/about.md

 - 18/11/2022

-An invited review paper together with Zuhang, Faisal and Yuhan 'Advances in Visible Light Communication Technologies and Applications' has been accepted to MDPI Photonics.
+An invited review paper together with Zuhang, Faisal and Yuhan, '*Advances in Visible Light Communication Technologies and Applications,*' has been accepted to MDPI Photonics.

 - 17/11/2022